Debit card: Electronic purse card system

-Smart-card-based electronic purse systems (in which value is stored on the card chip, not in an externally recorded account, so that machines accepting the card need no network connectivity) are in use throughout Europe since the mid-1990s, most notably in Germany (Geldkarte), Austria (Quick Wertkarte), the Netherlands (Chipknip), Belgium (Proton), Switzerland (CASH) and France (Moneo, which is usually carried by a debit card).
+Smart-card-based electronic purse systems (in which value is stored on the card chip, not in an externally recorded account, so that machines accepting the card need no network connectivity) have been in use throughout Europe since the mid-1990s, most notably in Germany (Geldkarte), Austria (Quick Wertkarte), the Netherlands (Chipknip), Belgium (Proton), Switzerland (CASH), and France (Moneo, which is usually carried by a debit card).
 In Austria and Germany, almost all current bank cards now include electronic purses, whereas the electronic purse has been recently phased out in the Netherlands.

 Prepaid debit cards

 Nomenclature

-Prepaid debit cards are reloadable and can be also called reloadable debit cards.
+Prepaid debit cards are reloadable and can also be called reloadable or rechargeable debit cards.

 Users

 The primary market for prepaid debit cards has historically been unbanked people; that is, people who do not use banks or credit unions for their financial transactions.

+In recent years, online payment fraud has surged dramatically.
+Consumers frequently face account takeovers, phishing attacks, and data breaches at merchants where they use their standard bank or credit cards.
+Beyond these threats, the European Union has introduced stricter regulations on how and where citizens can spend their money; a move many interpret as an infringement on privacy.
+To safeguard their real bank and credit card details, people are increasingly turning to disposable debit cards.

 Advantages

-Advantages of prepaid debit cards include being safer than carrying cash, worldwide functionality due to Visa and MasterCard merchant acceptance, not having to worry about paying a credit card bill or going into debt, the opportunity for anyone over the age of 18 to apply and be accepted without checks on creditworthiness, and the option to deposit paychecks and government benefits directly onto the card for free.
-A newer advantage is use of EMV technology and even contactless functionality, which had previously been limited to bank debit cards and credit cards.
+Advantages of prepaid debit cards include being safer than carrying cash, worldwide acceptance, not having to worry about paying a credit card bill or going into debt, the opportunity for anyone over the age of 18 to apply and be accepted without checks on creditworthiness, and the option to deposit paychecks and government benefits directly onto the card for free.
+A newer advantage is the use of EMV technology and even contactless functionality, which had previously been limited to bank debit cards and credit cards.